ankschoubey/old-blog/_posts/2021-12-25-blank-screen-problem.md

 | Tags Added                  | N    |
 | Released Publically         | N    |

-The blank screen problem is when you don't know where to start writing.
+The blank screen problem is when you don't know where to start writing your code.

+It can be tempting initially to just code up something but it's inefficient.
+It's better to have everything pre-planned and then code because programming and clean code are more of a design problem.
+The better the design, the less you need to code.

 Plan
 Features